mxcoras/aimd-limiter/docs/en/thread-safety.md

 ## Cross-Thread Usage

 - `asyncio` event loops are not thread-safe by design.
 Use a separate limiter per thread or use thread-safe queues to marshal work back to the owning loop.
-- When running on CPython 3.13+ with the experimental free-threaded runtime, you must still avoid calling limiter methods from threads that do not own the event loop.
+- When running on CPython 3.14+ with free-threaded runtime, you must still avoid calling limiter methods from threads that do not own the event loop.

 ## Multi-Process Setups